 Membership: At least one instructor from each college, appointed by the WATC Director in consultation with the college Dean.
-Membership is open to all full-time faculty and no tenure restrictions apply.
+Membership is open to all full-time faculty.
 All members must have completed the WATC Certification Workshop prior to joining the committee.